Pauwdah/palworld-savestate-editor/README.md

 ## Instructions

-Open the `start_webinterface.bat` to open the App.
+Open the `START.bat` to open the App.

 > [!CAUTION]
 > Don't close the command promt that opens with it, or you end the whole software.